coburnw/NTC_Class/README.md

 NTC_Class
 =========
+Heavily refactored:
+	split into two folders, py2 and py3 split into two classes, modeled and interpolated Added B3435 tables for interpolation.

+among other things this eliminates the need to install the scipy package when modeled results are acurate enough.

+(cw)

 A Py3 toolbox to handle NTC Thermistor measurement with an ADC.
 You'll find the library, a script to test all the functionality,